Kick-In/exception-handler-bundle/README.md

 ```

 4. Implement your custom configuration service.
 This should implement the `Configuration\ConfigurationInterface`.
 It will
- then be autowired to the `ExceptionHandler`.
+ then be autowired to the `ExceptionHandler` if you have set `container.autowiring.strict_mode` to false.
+Otherwise (default in Symfony >=4.0), alias the `Kickin\ExceptionHandlerBundle\Configuration\ConfigurationInterface` service to your custom configuration service.
 You can check an example implementation [here](Resources/doc/configuration-example.md).

 6. (Optional) If you don't use autowiring, or need manual configuration for your configuration service, configure your
 configuration service in the regular way.
 Include the new class in your own `services.yml`, and configure the service as you like: